ibrahimatay/ibrahimatay.github.io/_pages/about.md

 permalink: /about/
 ---

 He is experienced in architecting and developing.
-He enables companies to become delivering robust, maintainable, reliable, and scaling solutions by building Next Generation Technology Architectures.
+He enables companies to use robust, maintainable, reliable, and scaling solutions by building Next Generation Technology Architectures.

 He holds a Master’s degree in Engineering Management from Sakarya University.
 He has the following certificates.